Best Restaurant Online Ordering Platforms: Commission-Free Options Compared (2026)

 Best for: Restaurants that want ordering built directly into their existing POS system.

-Ideal for: Restaurants that already use Square, Toast, or Clover and want a unified POS plus online ordering system without adding another vendor.
+Ideal for: Restaurants already using Square, Toast, or Clover that want a unified POS and online ordering system while keeping 100 percent of their order revenue.

 Commission-Free vs. Marketplace Platforms: The Real Math

-Traditional third-party delivery apps charge 15 to 30 percent per order, which adds up faster than most restaurant owners realize.
-A restaurant doing $20,000 per month in delivery orders on a 25 percent commission plan is sending $5,000 per month, or $60,000 per year, directly to the platform.
-That is money that could fund new equipment, additional staff, marketing campaigns, or menu development.
+Marketplace commissions remain the fastest way to erode margins.
+Traditional third-party delivery apps still charge roughly 15 to 30 percent per order.
+A restaurant doing $20,000 per month in delivery orders on a 25 percent commission plan sends $5,000 monthly, or $60,000 annually, to the platform—before considering promos or ads.
+That money could instead fund staffing, equipment, or owned marketing.

 Which Platform Is Right for Your Restaurant?

-If you want full control over your ordering experience and customer data, UpMenu or ChowNow are strong choices.
-Both platforms give you ownership of the customer relationship and provide tools for remarketing, loyalty programs, and branded ordering experiences.
+If you want full control over branding and customer data, UpMenu or ChowNow are strong choices.
+Both emphasize owned guest information, branded experiences, and tools like loyalty and remarketing that drive repeat business.

-If you want a quick, simple setup without a steep learning curve, DoorDash Storefront or Square Online are the easiest paths to commission-free ordering.
-They get you up and running fast with minimal configuration.
+If you need a quick, simple setup, DoorDash Storefront or Square Online are among the easiest paths to commission-free ordering.
+They’re ideal for teams that value speed and familiarity over deeper customization.

 Frequently Asked Questions